BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Cavalier**

-Playing this is completely troll, and will be the main reason you are held back.
+Playing this is completely troll and will be the main reason you are held back.

 **Rule of Law**